andylamp/stanford_dbclass/07 - xslt/ex1_course_cat_core.md

 ## Q1

-Return a list of department titles.
+Return a list of department `Titles` elements.

 Your solution should fill in the following stylesheet: